alexisn725/US_Alcohol_HHIncome/README.md

-# US Alcohol Sales and Household Income - Code Kentucky Data 2
+# US Alcohol Sales and Household Income
+# Code Kentucky Data 2

-##Data Set 1
+## Data Set 1

 This project uses a data set provided by the US government as part of the Current Population Survey with the *US Census Bureau*.
 The link to the table I used can be found here: